Skip to content

 • Update assertion data as service providers publish new calculations.

-• Properly handle the addressable event format (one record per target address per author).
+• Properly handle the addressable event format (one assertion per target address per service provider).

 Relay Behavior